wader/firefox-all-spaces/README.txt

+If you read this on github the easiest way to install is to download the whole repos as a zip-file (press "Downloads" then "Download .zip")

 This hack assumes you already have Firefox installed in /Applications.

 To install drag "Firefox all spaces.app" to your applications etc.